 Prior Law.
 Historically, exempt organizations were forced to file a new exemption application with the IRS whenever they restructured.
 However, other rulings permitted corporations to retain their employer identification number (“EIN”) for some types of restructuring transactions.

 New Guidance.
-To better align the requirement to obtain a new EIN with the requirements to file new exemption application in restructuring situations, Rev. Proc.
-2018-15generally eliminates the need for domestic corporations to reapply for tax-exempt status after a corporate restructuring.
-However, this new guidance only applies if certain conditions are met.
-Specifically, the surviving organization will not be required to file a new exemption application if the following conditions are met:
+To better align the requirement to obtain a new EIN with the requirement to file new exemption application in restructuring situations, Rev. Proc.
+2018-15 eliminates the need for domestic corporations to reapply for tax-exempt status after a corporate restructuring if certain conditions are met.
+Specifically, the surviving organization will not be required to file a new exemption application if the following conditions apply:

 The restructuring organization must:

-- be in good standing with the State in its state of incorporation (or formation, in the case of unincorporated associations).
+- be a corporation or unincorporated association in good standing with the State in its state of incorporation or formation.